namishh/com/content/blog/devlogs/pico.md

 end
 ```

-Both of them wait for their ealier bullets to despawn before they start roaming for their next attack.
+Both of them wait for their earlier bullets to despawn before they start roaming for their next attack.

 ![img](https://u.cubeupload.com/namishhhh/fireee.gif)